This week’s episode is titled, “Patrick”

-We’ve quoted the first of the 2 documents Patrick left us, his Confessio.
+We’ve quoted the first of the two documents Patrick left us, his Confessio.
 The other was a letter he wrote to a British chieftain named Coroticus.
 Coroticus claimed to be a Christian but sent his soldiers on raids to Ireland.
 They’d taken many of Patrick’s converts as slaves.
 In one case, just a day after being baptizing, dozens of Patrick’s converts were brutally attacked by Coroticus’ raiders.
 Though they were still dressed in their baptismal garments, many were killed, the rest hauled off as slaves.
-Patrick was outraged & wrote an open letter to Coroticus which he circulated to many others.
-It excommunicated both Coroticus & his soldiers, barring them from Christian fellowship & Communion until they did penance & restored what they’d stolen.
+Patrick was outraged and wrote an open letter to Coroticus which he circulated to many others.
+It excommunicated both Coroticus and his soldiers, barring them from Christian fellowship and Communion until they did penance and restored what they’d stolen.

 Not long after Patrick was named bishop of the Irish church, that friend to whom he confessed his youthful sin, betrayed him.
-Though the man had earlier said it was no great error, he decided to brand it so by making it public & bringing shame on Patrick.
+Though the man had earlier said what Patrick had done was no great error, he decided to brand it so by making it public and bringing shame on Patrick.
 Though we never do discover the nature of the thing, it was a scandal to church officials.
 Some called for Patrick’s immediate ouster as bishop.
 Misfortune is a magnet of ill-news and soon others were adding to the accusations against him.
-One man claimed Patrick had gone to Ireland merely to get rich, an odd charge when we considered the poverty that marked his life and the unlikely prospect before he went of the success of his mission.
+One man claimed Patrick had gone to Ireland merely to get rich, an odd charge when we considered the poverty that marked his life and the unlikely prospect before he went of the success of that ambition.

 While the official outcome of the synod is unknown, that Patrick was never censured or deposed as bishop suggests the charges were refuted.

-Patrick was less concerned with planting churches as he was in making converts & was tireless in his journeys back & forth across the island.
-Following the pattern of the time, he considered the ascetic life of the monastery as the purest form of the Faith & encouraged his converts be monks & nuns.
-This led to the building of dozens of monasteries & nunneries in Ireland.
-The rural nature of the island also encourage this form of the church.
+Patrick was less concerned with planting churches as he was in making converts and was tireless in his journeys back & forth across the island.
+Following the pattern of the time, he considered the ascetic life of the monastery as the purest form of the Faith and encouraged his converts to be monks and nuns.
+This led to the building of dozens of monasteries and nunneries in Ireland.
+The rural nature of the island also encourage this form of the Church.
 Without major urban centers, large churches overseen by bishops were rare.
 So Irish Christianity was centered in communal monastic life.